valb3r/datasafe-wildfly-test/README.md

-Wildfly 11 on oracle java - check src/main/webapp/WEB-INF/jboss-deployment-structure.xml file, it is important to have it.
+Wildfly 11 on OpenJdk - nothing special in setup.

 1. You need to have Docker and Maven on local machine
 1. Run `run-me.sh`